ulthiel/ChessEngine/README.md

 2. [lichess-bot](https://github.com/careless25/lichess-bot) if you want it to play as a bot on lichess

 ## Fixes by UT
-The following command sequence did not work:
+1. Fixed the negamax and the search function (engine was maxizing damage before...).
+2. Fixed parsing of ```position startpos``` command.
+E.g. the following command sequence did not work (but is sent for example when using an opening book for the first few moves):
 ```
 uci
 ucinewgame
 position startpos
 position startpos moves g2g4 e7e5
 ```

-But this sequence is sent when using Polyglot.
-I've implemented a simple fix.
+3. Added functionality for ```position fen``` command.